gligoran/gorangligorin.com/_posts/2011-01-05-2011-new-years-resolution.md

 Well that's that.
 Wish me luck and if you have any New Year's resolutions yourself, share them in the comments.

 [img]: /images/new-years-resolutions-2011.jpg
-[mvcopenid]: /blog/mvcopenid-open-source-openid-starter-kit-for-asp-net-mvc "MvcOpenID - Open Source OpenID Starter Kit for ASP.NET MVC"
+[mvcopenid]: /blog/mvcopenid-open-source-openid-starter-kit-for-asp-net-mvc 'MvcOpenID - Open Source OpenID Starter Kit for ASP.NET MVC'
-[blame]: https://online.wsj.com/article/SB10001424052748703478704574612052322122442.html#articleTabs%3Darticle "Blame It On the Brain"
+[blame]: https://online.wsj.com/article/SB10001424052748703478704574612052322122442.html#articleTabs%3Darticle 'Blame It On the Brain'